Intro

 Users stated that they would like to be able to view information about the different events activities, to see where it is, how much it costs, how long it takes, and what they need to bring.
 I added a screen that provided this information.

-I conducted moderated user testing over Zoom video calls with the same five people who had experience with VRBO and other online travel tools.
+I conducted moderated testing over Zoom video calls with the same users.

 The most significant design changes, along with the rationale behind them, are outlined below.